Course Development Standards

 Other

-- Images are optimized to fit the design needs of the site.
+- Images are optimized to reduce file size while maintaining quality and meeting the design needs of the page and site.

-- No color contrast violations at the AA level.
+- The color schema maintains sufficient color contrast at the AA level.

 - The page weight does not exceed 500KB as measured by the Network transfer load.